ammdias/finctrl/MANUAL.md

 interface works --- basically, issuing commands at the prompt and reading the program's answer, if any.
 Some notes:

-1. Blank lines will have no effect (will just be ignored);
+1. Blank lines and lines that start with a semicolon, "`;`", will have no effect (will just be ignored);

-2. If your system supports it, you will have command history in each session: press arrow up or `CTRL+P` for previous command / arrow down or `CTRL-N` for the next.
+3. If your system supports it, you will have command history in each session: press arrow up or `CTRL+P` for previous command / arrow down or `CTRL-N` for the next.
 The usual control key bindings may also work:
       * `CTRL+A` to go to the beginning of the line;